MarcMechi98/MarcMechi98/README.md

 # 💫 About Me:
 Hey everyone!
 My name is Marcelo Mechi.
 I am a 24 year old Brazilian that is studying to become a front-end web developer.
 I always try to keep my code clean, commented and well organized.
-I am currently working on the essentials of HTML, CSS and JavaScript through the Udemy course entitled: The Web Developer Bootcamp 2022, by Colt Steele.<br>I am looking for an entry level job as a front-end web developer or an internsip.
-My main focus right now is JavaScript.
+I am currently working on JavaScript through the Udemy course entitled: The Web Developer Bootcamp 2022, by Colt Steele.<br>I am looking for an entry level job as a front-end web developer or an internsip.

 ## 🌐 Socials: